In a sense, no two metal bellows expansion joints are exactly alike.

 This double-flange metal bellows expansion joint may be effective for installations that need to expel clean air or light particulate air at low pressures.
 An industrial dust filtering operation or a light pollution control system like a baghouse might be a fit for this double-flanged metal bellows expansion joint.

-Metal Bellows Expansion Joints for Low-Pressure Ductwork Applications
+For Low-Pressure Ductwork Applications

 Change one variable, however, and the metal bellows expansion joint likely needs to change as well.